EnlighterJS/Plugin.WordPress/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **WordPress Editing Mode**
 Which WordPress editing mode you're using ?
+This is one of the most important information!

 * Gutenberg
 * TinyMCE Visual